Regularity of Binomial Edge Ideals of Certain Block Graphs: Regularity via gluing

 2mm \begin{corollary} Let $G = G_1 \cup \cdots \cup G_k$ be such that \begin{enumerate} \item for $i\neq j,$ if $G_i \cap G_j \neq \emptyset$, then $G_i \cap G_j = \{v_{ij}\},$ for some vertex $v_{ij}$ which is a free vertex in $G_i$ as well as $G_j$; \item for distinct $i, j, k$, $G_i \cap G_j \cap G_k = \emptyset$. \end{enumerate} Then $\reg S/J_G = \sum_{i=1}^k \reg S/J_{G_i}.$ \end{corollary}

 Recall that for a (generalized) block graph $G$, $\reg S/J_G \leq c(G)$, \cite{mk-arxiv-13}.
 We obtain a subclass of block graphs which attain this bound.

 \begin{corollary} If $G$ is a block graph such that no vertex is contained in more than two maximal cliques, then $\reg S/J_G = c(G)$. \end{corollary} \begin{proof} We use induction on $c(G)$.
 If $c(G) = 1$, then $G$ is a complete graph and hence $\reg S/J_G = 1$.
 Now assume that $c(G) > 1$.
 Consider any cut vertex $v$ of $G$.
 Let $G_1$ and $G_2$ be the split of $G$ at $\{v\}$.
 Then, $c(G)=c(G_1)+c(G_2)$.
-Now the result follows from Corollary \ref{reg-sum} and induction hypothesis. \end{proof}
+Now the result follows from Corollary \ref{reg-sum} and induction hypothesis. \end{proof} In \cite{zz13}, Zafar and Zahid considered special classes of graphs called $\mathcal{G}_3$ and $\mathcal{T}_3$ and obtained the regularities of the corresponding binomial edge ideals.
+We generalize their results: \begin{corollary} \begin{enumerate} \item Let $P_1, \ldots, P_s$ be paths of lengths $r_1, \ldots, r_s$ respectively.
+Let $G$ be the graph obtained by identifying a leaf of $P_i$ with the $i$-th vertex of the complete graph $K_s$.
+Then $\reg(S/J_G) = 1+\sum_{i=1}^s r_i$.